SENeC-Initiative/DeNSE/docs/devel/implementation.rst

 ================

-The possibility to set & get the status of each neuron during the simulation is a key feature of NetGrowth.
+The possibility to set & get the status of each neuron during the simulation is a key feature of DeNSE.
 The set status follows this schema.

 .. doxygenfunction:: growth::GrowthCone::set_status